-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with Herpes.
+In this article, we wanted to take a moment to answer some of the most common questions we get from individuals who are applying for life insurance after they have been diagnosed with Herpes.

 Questions that will be addressed will include: